-I am passionate about many things in the IT world, especially web development, infrastructure and security.
+I am passionate about many aspects of the IT world, especially web development, infrastructure and security.

-I worked for startups in Paris and San Francisco, as a DevOps, Fullstack Developper or Software Engineer.
+I worked for startups in Paris and San Francisco, as a DevOps, fullstack developper and software engineer.

 Master 2 Degree ACN "Advanced Communication Networks" at Paris Saclay in two of the best French schools.
 Great teachers and state-of-the-art courses.
 More on the official website.

-Major in "Computer and Mathematics Sciences" in the 4th best French engineering school, member of the ParisTech network.
+Major in "Computer Science and Mathematics" in the 4th best French engineering school, member of the ParisTech network.

 I took an intensive six-months course of Network Security at Télécom ParisTech, including a project on Heartbleed.

 Two year of intensive undergraduate program (Classe préparatoires) in mathematics, physics and engineering in preparation for the nationwide competitive examinations to the French Grandes Écoles.